GribStream Blog

 What this means for GribStream users

 GribStream does not expose NFCENS as a model.
-We do support GEFS Wave Probabilities, which are useful for wave-height threshold risk, and NBM, which includes significant wave height guidance.
+We do support GEFS Wave Probabilities, which are useful for wave-height threshold risk, and NBM datasets such as NBM CONUS and NBM Oceanic, which include significant wave height guidance where NOAA publishes it.

 So this proposal does not directly remove a GribStream dataset.
 It does matter indirectly, because NOAA is pointing users toward datasets that GribStream does serve.